sisoe24/hammerspoon-vscode/README.md

 - `Create Spoon`

   Create a Spoon template in the Spoons directory.
-The Spoon directory is not present in workspace root, will show an error.
+If the Spoon directory is not present in workspace root, will show an error.

 - `Generate Spoon Documentation`